Mail-in voting changes could play a decisive role in these swing states

 Avore said many voters may not have those numbers on hand, as they were not previously necessary when registering to vote by mail or making a mail-ballot request.

-“They would no longer be able to vote by mail unless they were to, you know, take action to go and actually add those numbers to their voter registration file,” said Avore.
+“They would no longer be able to vote by mail unless they were to, you know, take action to go and actually add those numbers to their voter registration file,” Avore said.

 In April, DeSantis signed off on a law replacing ballot drop boxes with secure ballot intake stations, which are only open during early voting hours and must be manned by an elections official when they are open.